Skip to Content

 Arrival Day

 Our train from Lucca to Florence arrived early afternoon.
 We checked into our Florence vacation rental apartment and walked to the nearby Piazzale Michelangelo to let the kids burn off steam, get the lay of the land with great views of Florence.
-The Michelangelo’s David replica was pretty cool as well.
+The replica of Michelangelo’s David was pretty cool as well.

-family friendly trips to Florence Italy with Kids
+family friendly trips to Florence Italy with Kids.

 Day 1 in Florence with Kids